kmday404/didit-reddit-upvote-example/README.md

 - [x] Fix page titles on post pages to match the post title
 - [x] Handle the error when you click to vote while not logged in to show a nice error message
+- [x] Users cannot vote multiple times on the same post